ropg/heltec_esp32_lora_v3/README.md

 ### Ve - external power

-There's two pins marked 'Ve', that are wired together and connected to a GPIO-controlled FET that can source 350 mA at 3.3V to power sensors etc. Turn on by calling `heltec_ve(true)`, `heltec_ve(false)` turns it off.
+There's two pins marked 'Ve' that are wired together and connected to a GPIO-controlled FET that can source 350 mA at 3.3V to power sensors etc. Turn on by calling `heltec_ve(true)`, `heltec_ve(false)` turns it off.

 &nbsp;